cyber-dojo/versioner/README.md

 </pre>

 - - - -
-Integration tests can `export` these environment variables, and use them in a `docker-compose.yml` file.
+Integration tests `export` these environment variables, and use them in a `docker-compose.yml` file to bring up dependent services.
 For example:
 ```bash
 #!/bin/bash -Eeu
 export $(docker run --rm cyberdojo/versioner:latest)